Learn ➜ Material Health GuidesAdhesives

 How can I reduce formaldehyde from furniture?

-Formaldehyde will naturally be removed from furniture over time through off-gassing, but you can speed this up, or limit how much you’re exposed to, in 4 ways:
+Formaldehyde levels in furniture decline naturally over time through off-gassing.
+You can speed this up, or limit how much you're exposed to, in 3 ways:

-3. Let new products off-gas outside of the home, like in the garage, shed, or backyard, before bringing them in for use.
+3. Let new products off-gas outside the home, in a garage, shed, or backyard, before bringing them inside for use.

 Should I use the bake-out method to remove formaldehyde faster?